WebAssembly/threads/document/core/exec/runtime.rst

      \{ \MITYPE~\memtype \} \\
    \end{array}

-The instance of a memory with :ref:`unshared <syntax-unshared>` :ref:`type <syntax-memtype>` holds a vector of :ref:`bytes` directly representing its state.
+The instance of a memory with :ref:`unshared <syntax-unshared>` :ref:`type <syntax-memtype>` holds a vector of :ref:`bytes <syntax-byte>` directly representing its state.
 The length of the vector always is a multiple of the WebAssembly *page size*, which is defined to be the constant :math:`65536` -- abbreviated :math:`64\,\F{Ki}`.
 The bytes can be mutated through :ref:`memory instructions <syntax-instr-memory>`, the execution of an active :ref:`data segment <syntax-data>`, or by external means provided by the :ref:`embedder <embedder>`.
 It is an invariant of the semantics that the length of the byte vector, divided by page size, never exceeds the maximum size of :math:`\memtype`, if present.

 For memories of :ref:`shared <syntax-shared>` :ref:`type <syntax-memtype>`, no state is recorded in the instance itself.
-Instead of representing the contents of a memory directly the abstract machine hence separately records :ref:`traces <syntax-trace>` of corresponding memory :ref:`events <syntax-evt>` that describe all accesses that occur.
+Instead of representing the contents of a memory directly the abstract machine hence separately records :ref:`traces <relaxed-trace>` of corresponding memory :ref:`events <syntax-evt>` that describe all accesses that occur.

 .. index:: ! global instance, global, value, mutability, instruction, embedder